 When I was a sophomore, I was in love with "Chemistry"

-As soon as I fell for the girl sitting right next to me
+Just as soon as I fell, for the girl sitting right next to me

 When I turned, junior, I hated "History"